sewakupwork/taskup/README.md

 # Taskup

-Create Api's for manage Task CRUD operations to send reeminders for task to specific user.
+Create Api's for manage Task CRUD operations to send reminders for task to specific user.

 ## Deployment

  To run this project

 ```bash
   docker-compose up --build -d